Cagayan de Oro (CDO) City Travel Guide: The Whitewater Rafting Capital of the Philippines

 What to See and Do in Cagayan de Oro City

 There’s no shortage of things to see and do in Cagayan de Oro City.
-Whether you’re seeking thrilling outdoor adventures, tranquil nature escapes, or cultural highlights, this city and its surroundings have something for everyone.
-For a complete list of must-visit places, check out the guide to top tourist spots in Cagayan de Oro.
+Whether you’re seeking thrilling outdoor adventures, tranquil nature escapes, or meaningful cultural experiences, this gateway to Northern Mindanao offers it all.

-Kick off your CDO experience with a whitewater rafting tour down the Cagayan River — navigating 48 km of water through 59 rapids is one of the region’s signature thrills.
-From there, explore eco-parks, zipline across canyons, paraglide from mountaintops, visit waterfalls, or dive into local heritage at museums.
+Start your journey with whitewater rafting down the Cagayan River — navigating 48 kilometers of water through 59 rapids is one of the city’s signature thrills.
+Beyond adrenaline, you can explore eco-parks, heritage museums, artisan cooperatives, and neighboring highland provinces that showcase Northern Mindanao region’s culture and creativity.

 Go Whitewater Rafting at Cagayan River